micdr93/dublinstreetartp1/README.md

 I found that the size of the Youtube preview fits nicely on mobile however it is too small on desktop.

-I have had a little trouble trouble trying to get the images to center nicely on the gallery page.
+I have had a little trouble trouble trying to get the images to center nicely on the gallery page on desktop where as on mobile they center nicely.
 ### Validator Testing

 - HTML
   -
 - CSS
   -

+# Deployment

+- The site was deployed using replit at the start to run live tests of styling and deployed using gitpod and github.